confluentinc/examples/connect-streams-pipeline/docs/index.rst

 .. include:: ../jdbcjson-connector.properties

 - This example uses a few SMTs including one to cast the key to an ``int64``.
 The key uses the ``org.apache.kafka.connect.converters.LongConverter`` provided by `KAFKA-6913 <https://issues.apache.org/jira/browse/KAFKA-6913>`__.
-- :devx-examples:`Client application|connect-streams-pipeline/src/main/java/io/confluent/examples/connectandstreams/jdbcjson/StreamsIngest.java` reads from the Kafka topic using ``Serdes.String()`` for key and a custom JSON Serde for the value.
+- :devx-examples:`Client application|connect-streams-pipeline/src/main/java/io/confluent/examples/connectandstreams/jdbcjson/StreamsIngest.java` reads from the Kafka topic using ``Serdes.Long()`` for key and a custom JSON Serde for the value.

 .. figure:: images/example_2.png